chrisgwilliams/AlexaBookRepo/README.md

 # AlexaBookRepo
-Files for my book: Beginning Alexa Skills Development
+Files for my book: Beginning Alexa Skills Development(O'Reilly)

 The projects in this repo include: